Power (international relations): Power as capability

 American author Charles W. Freeman, Jr. described power as the following:

 Power is the capacity to direct the decisions and actions of others.
 Power derives from strength and will.
 Strength comes from the transformation of resources into capabilities.
 Will infuses objectives with resolve.
 Strategy marshals capabilities and brings them to bear with precision.
 Statecraft seeks through strategy to magnify the mass, relevance, impact, and irresistibility of power.
 It guides the ways the state deploys and applies its power abroad.
 These ways embrace the arts of war, espionage, and diplomacy.
 The practitioners of these three arts are the paladins of statecraft.

 Power is also used to describe the resources and capabilities of a state.
 This definition is quantitative and is most often used by geopoliticians and the military.
 Capabilities are thought of in tangible terms—they are measurable, weighable, quantifiable assets.
 A good example for this kind of measurement is the Composite Indicator on Aggregate Power, which involves 54 indicators and covers the capabilities of 44 states in Asia-Pacific from 1992 to 2012.
-Hard power can be treated as a potential and is not often enforced on the international stage.

 Chinese strategists have such a concept of national power that can be measured quantitatively using an index known as Comprehensive National Power.

 Michael Beckley argues that gross domestic product and military spending are imprecise indicators of power.
 He argues that better measurements of power should take into account "net" indicators of powers: "[Gross] indicators systematically exaggerate the wealth and military capabilities of poor, populous countries, because they tally countries' resources without deducting the costs countries pay to police, protect, and serve their people.
 A country with a big population might produce vast output and field a large army, but it also may bear massive welfare and security burdens that drain its wealth and bog down its military, leaving it with few resources for power projection abroad."